translate/pootle/docs/developers/browsers.rst

 Supported Browsers
 ==================

-This fork of Pootle targets the **latest stable** versions of major modern web browsers.
+Pootle targets the **latest stable** versions of major modern web browsers.

 Pootle should not only work correctly, but it should also look great in *Firefox, Chrome and Safari*.